WATSON and his SILHOUETTES, CLAYTON

 "Everybody Boppin' " Album Reissues:

-2000.
-As CLAYTON WATSON: Disc one track #2 on compilation album Wild And Wooly - The Northwest Rock Collection.
-(Experience Music Projecf EMPCD - 001)
+As CLAYTON WATSON] Disc one track #2 on Wild And Wooly - The Northwest Rock Collection (Experience Music Projecf EMPCD - 001) compilation CD.
+2000

-2002.
-(Alternative Version) Side two, Track #5 on compilation album Shake Um Up.
-(Norton Records NW 912
+(Alternative Version) Side two, Track #5 on Shake Um Up (Norton Records NW 912) compilation LP 2002

 "Tall Skinny Annie" Album Reissues: